paulodiovani/interactive-pbta-bot/README.md

 2. Create a new file with the format `game-name.locale.yml`
 3. Edit the YAML file with the contents for the new game moves, or new language texts
     + You can use a translation app, we recommend https://poeditor.com
-4. (optional) Open a Pull Request to include the new file
+4. [Open a Pull Request][collaborating-with-pull-requests] to include the new file

 ## Deploy and create a bot